manheicatherine/Northcoder-course/README.md

 8. Practice using git from the command line by adding and committing your work frequently as you work through the exercises.
 When you solve a problem, make a commit.

-9. If you're having difficulties, you can post on the NC Slack Channel - we'll try to get back to you as soon as possible, and there's usually some helpful current / former / upcoming students with useful advice too :)
+9. If you're having difficulties, you can post on the 'precourse' Slack channel - we'll try to get back to you as soon as possible, and there's usually some helpful current / former / upcoming students with useful advice too :)